Configure Parachain for Asynchronous Backing Compatibility¶

 With asynchronous backing, it will be possible for parachains to opt for a block time of 6 seconds rather than 12 seconds.
 However, modifying block duration isn't so simple for a parachain that measures time in terms of its own block number, which could result in the expected and actual time not matching up, stalling the parachain.

 One strategy to address this issue is to rely on relay chain block numbers for timing instead.
-Relay block number is kept track of by each parachain in pallet-parachain-system
+Relay block number is kept track of by each parachain in pallet-parachain-system with the storage value LastRelaychainBlockNumber.
+This value can be obtained and used wherever timing based on block number is needed.

 | Created: July 30, 2025